Diagnosing Social Isolation And Loneliness In Older Adults And Its Effects On Mental Health

 Feeling disconnected or lonely?

-How therapy can help address social isolation
+Therapy can address social isolation and improve mental health

 Getting professional help from a licensed therapist may save someone's life, or at the very least, help them break away from depressive habits.